 Destination Guide for Spiritual tour of Bhutan

-We provide you with Bhuddhist Monk guide for this Bhuddhism tour of Bhutan.
-He will guide you through out your journey of Bhutan.
+We provide you with Buddhist Monk guide for this Buddhism tour of Bhutan.
+He will guide you throughout your journey to Bhutan.